Slovenia eyes bank sell-off, budget revision to avoid bailout

 The tiny ex-communist country is coming under increasing pressure from financial markets after the messy bailout of Cyprus last month, raising concerns it could be the next euro zone country to need rescuing.

-The country of 2 million people needs to raise about 3 billion euros (2.5 billion pounds) this year to recapitalise its biggest state-owned banks, repay maturing debt and cover its budget deficit.
+The country of 2 million people needs to raise about 3 billion euros ($3.9 billion) this year to recapitalize its biggest state-owned banks, repay maturing debt and cover its budget deficit.

 Yields on its 10-year benchmark bond rose to 6.61 percent on Friday - closer to the 7 percent threshold at which a country's finances can become unsustainable - from 4.77 percent on March 15, the day before the Cyprus bailout deal.

-Investors have complained over the lack of clarity regarding the plans of the three-week-old centre-left government, but Bratusek said she believed decisions should be reached before they are revealed to the public.
+Investors have complained over the lack of clarity regarding the plans of the three-week-old center-left government, but Bratusek said she believed decisions should be reached before they are revealed to the public.

 "I find it difficult to talk about things until they are agreed upon.
 I think it is right to do something first and then present it (to the public)."